EmilioPelaez/EventHierarchy/README.md

-# ActionHierarchy
+# Action Hierarchy

 `ActionHierarchy` is a small framework designed to use the SwiftUI view hierarchy as a responder chain.

-`View` objects that are lower in the hierarchy send `Action` objects up the view hierarchy, while views that are higher in the hierarchy use one of the modifiers to register themselves as a responder to receive, transform, or handle the `Action` objects.
+Using a closure contained in `EnvironmentValues`, `View` objects that are lower in the hierarchy send `Action` objects up the view hierarchy, while views that are higher in the hierarchy use one of the modifiers to register themselves as a responder to receive, transform, or handle the `Action` objects.

 ## Actions